Termite identification guide for Idaho homeowners

 • 2Subterranean termites are the only species found in Idaho

-• 3They build mud tubes from soil to wood - a key identifier
+• 3They build mud tubes from soil to wood (a key identifier)

 Termites in Idaho: Understanding the Risk

-Termite Species in Idaho
+What Termite Species Live in Idaho?

 Subterranean Termites